Code-Institute-Submissions/SnapCards/README.md

 }

 ````
-Updated functio to arrow function and changed .forEach method to .map
+Updated function to arrow function and changed .forEach method to .map
 ````
 ready = () => {
     let overlays = Array.from(document.getElementsByClassName('overlays'));